 One of the best things about this magic show is how small and intimate it is.
 There are no more than ~50 people inside the theater at a time so that the magician can basically interact with every person there.
 When I went, I was called on stage twice–that’s how small this theater is!

 There are showtimes on Thursdays to Sundays.
-Tickets are $55-65 and can be booked online here (we booked on Goldstar too and the check-in process was seamless).
+Tickets are $55-65 and can be booked online here.

 A nice assortment of Moroccan-inspired cocktail drinks and appetizers are available for purchase before the show.

 We recommend showing up 1 hour early for the pre-show hour, where you’ll be able to enjoy your drinks and light bites as Jay goes around each table to perform tableside card tricks!

 Getting there early also means you’ll get to sit closer to the front, perfect for those who want a more immersive experience (you will likely also be called on to participate!).

 9. Explore the North Beach neighborhood

 North Beach is one of the culturally richest, most-loved neighborhoods in San Francisco!
 A buzzing neighborhood steeped in Italian heritage, you can find many restaurants and shops, as well as bars, hole-in-the-wall establishments, and independently owned coffee shops.

 This neighborhood boasts some of the most entertaining urban walks in the city.
 Along Columbus Avenue, you will find the highest density of Italian cafes in San Francisco.

 If you can get a seat at the casual seafood restaurant Sotto Mare, I’d highly recommend a meal there.
 Two other notable food joints to check out: Golden Boy Pizza and Betty Lou’s!